GryphLifeContact Us

 Indigenous Student Supports

-From mainstream counselling to visiting with Elders, there are a number of ways First Nations, Métis and Inuit students (both undergraduate and graduate) can access support.
-This can be an informal chat or something more structured, depending on your comfort.
+From counselling and advising to visiting with Elders to peer support, there are a number of ways First Nations, Métis and Inuit students can access support at U of G.

 Jump to a section: